Mongol Refinery: Technical specifications

 Once completed, the refinery will have an annual petroleum processing capacity of 1.5 million tons.
 The refinery will be connected to two oil wells of Toson Uul XIX and Tamsag XXI by a 530-km underground oil pipeline.

 Finance

 The refinery will cost around US$1.698 billion.
 The funds will be provided by the Exim Bank of India under loan agreement with a total repayment period of 20 years and 1.75% annual interest rate.

+The Indian investment in a Mongolian oil refinery is part of its broader “Act East” policy, which aims to counterbalance China’s economic dominance in the region.